sentirelpoder/Packaging-Challenge/README.md

 # Packaging-Challenge
-Packaging code challenge for Mobility
+Packaging code challenge for Mobiquity

 Project description can be found at the root folder of repository.
 Knapsack algorithm with recursion and memoization is used to find the solution.